 - 5. A form containing the fields and values of the asset you copied appears.
-Edit the field values to create your new asset.
-If a field has an asterisk () next to it, it is a required field.
-If the form for this asset has fields that are unfamiliar to you, consult your site developer or administrator. - Note the following conventions when naming the asset: - The name must contain 1 (minimum) to 64 (maximum) alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), and question mark (?). - The name can contain spaces (except for names of flex attributes), but cannot start with a space. - When creating a new flex asset, you may see a field (in the content-entry form) that prompts you to select a parent or multiple parents for the new asset. - Depending on how your developers configured the asset type, this field could be required or optional. - You will either see (S) or (M) next to the parent selection field.
-(S) indicates that you can only select one parent; if this field is required, you must select one parent before saving the new asset.
-(M) indicates that you can select more than one parent; if this field is required, you must select at least one parent before saving the new asset. - Depending on the design implemented by your developers, you will either select parent assets from drop-down lists or you will select parent assets from the tree, in which case it is a good idea to add them to your Active List first (see "Working with the Active List," on page 60). - (Optional) Set or change the new asset's language (locale designation) using the "Locale" drop-down list.
+For each field, replace the copied content as necessary.
+If any of the fields are unfamiliar to you, consult your design team or administrator. - a.
+In the Name field, replace the copied name with a unique name for the new asset.
+Note the following conventions when naming the asset: - The name must contain 1 (minimum) to 64 (maximum) alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), and question mark (?). - The name can contain spaces (except for names of flex attributes), but cannot start with a space. - b.
+(Optional) Set or change the new asset's language (locale designation) using the "Locale" drop-down list.